Asking $47,500.00Reasonable offers encouraged

-Thi car was the personal chauffer driven car of Mrs.J.J.
+This car was the personal chauffer driven car of Mrs.J.J.
 Cole, wife of the company founder- J.J.
 Cole.
 It later became the personal car of Mrs. Joseph Jacob Cole, the daughter-in-law of the founder and was used by her until sometime in the 30's when it was retired and stored in the basement of the Cole Motor Car building.
-In the alte 40's it was used by her son, Joseph James Cole.
+In the late 40's it was used by her son, Joseph James Cole.

 In May of 1956 the car was in the basement of the Cole Plant when the basement was flooded by an overflow of the adjacent Pogues Run Creek.
 Probably as a result of the flood damage-the dash and instruments were replaced using a dash panel from a mid 30's car.

 In 1992 title passed to Cole family members Frank and Patricia Owings Jr., and in August of 1997 notice was received from the Indiana State Historic Preservation Office that the Cole Brouette and the JJ Cole residence at 4909 N Meridian St had been entered in the Mational Register of Historic Places.

 The seller acquired the car from the Cole family in 1997, and embarked on a sensitive restoration of the car to insure its continued mechanical, structural, and cosmetic preservation.
 The car runs and drives without fault, and has an honesty rarely seen in cars from this era.

 The Classic Car Club of America accepted this car as a Full Classic in November 22, 2012.